gbmitchell/math4610/HW1/problem.md

 will produce an executable **smaceps.exe** than can be executed.

-**Description/Purpose:** This routine will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
-This is a routine for analyzing the behavior of any computer.
+**Description/Purpose:** This function will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
+This is a function for analyzing the behavior of any computer.
 This usually will need to be run one time for each computer.

 **Input:** There are no inputs needed in this case.
-Arguments are passed by reference and the routine will change their values.
+Arguments are passed by reference and the function will change their values.
 The real purpose is to produce values in those variables to be used as needed.

-**Output:** This routine returns a single precision value for the number of decimal digits that can be represented on the computer being queried.
+**Output:** This function returns a single precision value for the number of decimal digits that can be represented on the computer being queried.

 **Usage/Example:**

-The routine has two arguments needed to return the values of the precision in terms of the smallest number that can be represented.
-Since the code is written in terms of a C subroutine, the values of the machine epsilon (seps) and the power of two that gives the machine epsilon (ipow).
-The first argument type in C is a single precision value (float) and the second is an integer.
+The function has two arguments needed to produce the values of the precision in terms of the smallest number that can be represented.
+Since the code is written in terms of a C function, the value of the machine epsilon (seps) is a single precision value (float) and the power of two that gives the machine epsilon (ipow) is an integer.

     int main() {

+        // create and initialize arguments
     	float seps = 1.0;
     	int ipow = 0;

-    	smaceps(&seps, &ipow);
+        // call smaceps function passing arguments by reference smaceps(&seps, &ipow);

-    	printf("\n%d\t%.8e", ipow, seps);
+        // print the resulting values to the console printf("\n%d\t%.8e", ipow, seps);

-    	getch();
+        // keeps the console open until a key is pressed getch();

     	return 0;